 Other Benefits of Cycling

-Cycling is so much more than burning calories because it strengthens our muscles as well as our most important muscle, the heart.
-But there are important health benefits bikers should consider.
+Cycling is so much more than burning calories because it strengthens our muscles, including our most important muscle, the heart.
+Here are some other important health benefits bikers should consider:

 Great, Low-Impact Exercise

-Cycling is still weight-bearing and will put some impact on your joints.
+Cycling is still weight-bearing and can put some impact on your joints.
 But in comparison to other cardio modalities, like running on a treadmill, it is low-impact because your feet and joints don’t bear the full weight of your body.
-Therefore, it’s a great way to improve your cardiovascular fitness without your weight-bearing joints getting angry at you.
+Therefore, it can be a great way to improve your cardiovascular fitness without your weight-bearing joints getting angry at you.

 Improved Cardiovascular Health

-A stronger heart from regular bike work moves more blood with less effort, which decreases the force on your arteries, which then lowers your blood pressure.
-And this improves cardiovascular endurance and health.
-Improved aerobic fitness that comes with regular cycling reduces the “bad” LDL cholesterol and raises your “good” HDL cholesterol.
-Both of these factors will improve your cardiovascular health.
+A stronger heart from regular bike work can move more blood with less effort, which decreases the force on your arteries, which then lowers your blood pressure.
+As such, cycling can improve cardiovascular endurance and general health.
+Improved aerobic fitness that comes with regular cycling helps reduce the “bad” LDL cholesterol and can raise your “good” HDL cholesterol.
+Both of these factors can lead to improvements in your cardiovascular health, overall.

 Decreased Stress and Improved Mental Health

 Getting your heart rate up increases the volume of blood supply1 to certain brain regions, particularly the hippocampus.
-This improves your brain and mental health by improving the delivery of oxygen and other nutrients.
+This helps improve your brain and mental health by boosting the delivery of oxygen and other nutrients.

 Burns Calories

 It’s widely held that for every liter of oxygen you breathe in, you burn approximately five calories2.
 When you’re heavily breathing during your cycling workout, you’ll be burning lots of calories.
 Plus, you will increase demand for oxygen after you’re done.
 Excess post-oxygen consumption, or EPOC, is the amount of oxygen required to restore your body’s balance after a tough workout.
-And this is why you’ll continue to burn calories long after a workout.
+This is why you’ll continue to burn calories long after a training session.

 Cycling Recovery